 Adoption of Meeting Minutes from the Regular Meetings - April 9, 2018, & June 11, 2018

-Esperanza Palana moved and XXX seconded the motion to approve the minutes.
+Esperanza Palana moved and all members seconded the motion to approve the minutes.
 The minutes were unanimously approved with the revision of correct spelling of “Gail Myers” name on page 4.
-The July 17 and September 17 meeting minutes will be included in the October, 8 2018 agenda packet.
+The July 17 and September 17 meeting minutes will be included in the October 8 2018 agenda packet.

 Discussion of By-Laws